vjc578/stravatools/README.md

 This repo contains a collection of tools primarily around strava segments.
 It contains a few runnable scripts

-* **Segment Leaderboard**: A tool for automatically creating segment challenge leaderboards
+* **Segment Leaderboard**: A tool for automatically creating segment challenge leaderboards.
 * **Segment Tracker**: Takes a leaderboard config file and outputs segments that a particular user has not completed yet.
 * **Star Segments**: Takes a list of segments and stars them.
-* **Route Builder**: A tool for automatically creating a route from a set of segments
+* **Route Builder**: A tool for automatically creating a route from a set of segments.

 See below for more information on each tool